Rosenplants/RPGChat/README.md

 * Overhaul the styling for consistency and, well, looking good.

 ## Recent Updates
+May 9th, 2021
+* Overhauled pre-existing invite system
+ * Users are no longer automatically added to a group if someone invites them
+ * Users can accept or reject invitations
+ * Users can invite others by email if they don't already have an account
+* Added feedback to let users know when an invite was successful or why it wasn't

 May 4th, 2021
 * Fixed a couple messaging related bugs:
   * Messages no longer carry over into the welcome screen of the next game when switching between them